Dejiicodes/alx-higher_level_programming/0x06-python-classes/README.md

 # Classes and Objects

-Project done during **Full Stack Software Engineering Program** at **ALX Full Stack Software Engineering Program**.
+Project done during **Full-Stack Software Engineering Program** at **ALX Full-Stack Software Engineering Program**.
 It aims to learn about object oriented programming (OOP), classes, objects, instances, methods and attributes in **Python**.

 ## Technologies
 * Python Scripts are written with Python 3.8.5